Celebrate British Flowers Week this June

 “Right now, British cut flowers are enjoying a resurgence in demand.
 Just as interest in locally-grown food has grown, so people are once again appreciating the value of locally-grown, freshly cut flowers.”

-The same applies to dried flowers.
 At Daisyshop we support at least six British growers, a couple of which we have been in communication with since their inception.
 Often they are farmers looking to survive by diversification.
 Flowers and grasses are grown as a crop, with bunches hung to dry in farm buildings on site, before being boxed up and sold on to us for retail.
 UK flowers are being grown and dried in farms across Britain.
 But this is not a first: lavender was widely grown as crop throughout Britain, right up until the First World War.

 We have taken the concept of British dried flowers a stage further, and I have developed some bouquets and bunches made in our own workshop from exclusively British dried flowers.